florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 This is by design, as WebAssembly is more of a compilation target for higher level languages@spec.
 Those higher level languages can then build upon Wasm's basic types and instructions and implement their own abstractions like memory layouts or control flow constructs on top.
 This is analogous to the non-virtual ISA machine code in a conventional computer, which also acts as a compilation target for most low-level languages such as Assembly, C, or Rust.
-Nowadays there are compilers for most popular languages already.
+Nowadays there are compilers supporting Wasm as a compilation target for most popular languages already.
 Some of which are `clang` for C/C++, `rustc` for Rust or the official Zig and Haskell compilers.
-However most compilers are still being actively worked on and improved over time to support the latest Wasm proposals.
+However most compilers are still being actively worked on and improved over time to support the latest Wasm features and proposals.

 === Execution model and lifecycle
 #figure(